circleci/circleci-docs/jekyll/_cci2/high-uid-error.md

 failed to register layer: Error processing tar file (exit status 1): container id 1000000 cannot be mapped to a host id
 ```

-This document explains the problem and shows you how to fix it.
+This document explains the problem and how to fix it.

 ## Background